ifrit98/storage-subnet/README.md

 ```

 ## Storage API

+There are three (3) main ways you can interact with the `FileTao` network to store and retrieve data.
+(4th coming soon through the website interface!):

+1. API Wrappers (python) - this is the most convenient way for developers to interact
+2. SubnetsAPI (lower-level python) - if you need more control over how you interface with FileTao
+3. FileTao CLI (command-line) - most convenient for non-developers just wanting to store files using the cli

+The following three sections will describe each of these in more detail.

 ### Using API Wrappers
 There are two high-level wrapper functions that allow easy access to FileTao's storage mechanism through bittensor abstractions, `store` and `retrieve`.